'the display of great daring'

 Bravura Theatre is a Winnipeg-based, artist-led theatrical company primarily focused on the exploration of the Classical repertoire, and its relevance/contextualization in a modern, multicultural Canada.

-It is the dream-child of Artistic Director Rodrigo Beilfuss, a Brazil-born Canadian actor who trained in England – a human mutt who believes in the transformative power of theatre.
+It is the dream-child of General Director Rodrigo Beilfuss, a Brazil-born Canadian actor who trained in England – a human mutt who believes in the transformative power of theatre.

 Moreover, our productions are set in intimate spaces, and we relish language as the centre-piece of our approach to theatre.
 We aim to present plays that ring fresh and immediate to our audiences from the perspective of a “globalized” experience – through the works of translations, cultural adaptations and multilingual productions.